-From Dominican friar and priest Bartolome de Las Casas to Catholic priest Oscar Romero the author introduces a bevy of priests, pastors, and thought leaders who have shaped Christian theology while highlighting a multitude of theological frameworks, such as mision integral and the Galilee principle, developed by Latinas/os.
+From Dominican friar and priest Bartolome de Las Casas to Catholic priest Oscar Romero the author introduces a bevy of priests, pastors, and activists who have shaped Christian theology while highlighting a multitude of theological frameworks, such as mision integral and the Galilee principle, which were both developed by Latinas/os.

 Brown Church is a dense, detailed read giving a much-needed voice to the Latina/o perspective and their influence on the global church.
 With that said, we recommend reading it after The Color of Compromise (American church history) by Jemar Tisby and Unsettling Truths (American history) by Mark Charles.